lumeland/lume.land/docs/configuration/data.md

 </lume-code>

+> [!note]
+>
-Note that page data have priority over global data.
-If a page has a variable with the same name as a global variable, the page variable will be used. {.tip}
+> Page data have priority over global data.
+If a page has a variable with the
+> same name as a global variable, the page variable will be used.

 ## Context data